 All RCTs will be included in the review, regardless of judgements made regarding risk of bias.
-A description of the risk of bias of included RCTs in individual domains will be presented along with the estimated effect estimate.
+A description of the risk of bias of included studies in individual domains will be presented along with the effect estimate.
 To examine the impact of risk of bias, a sensitivity analysis will be conducted, with studies judged to be at high risk of bias to be removed from the analysis.
 The impact of this change will be noted and discussed under 'Quality of evidence'.

-NRSIs rated as being at critical risk of bias across one or more domains will not be included in the reporting of results, synthesis, and conclusion.
-A brief statement about the potential impact of the exclusion of these NRSIs on the overall conclusions of the evidence review will be included under the relevant sections of the review (including the 'Overall completeness and applicability of evidence').
+NRSIs rated as being at critical risk of bias will not be included in the reporting of results, synthesis, and conclusion.
+A brief statement about the potential impact on the overall conclusions of the evidence review will be included under the relevant sections of the review (including the 'Overall completeness and applicability of evidence').